 Northern Apiary Management Committee (NAMC)

-a) The NAMC will be responsible for apiary site matters located on FT & PWS managed land north of Tunbridge.
+a) The NAMC will be responsible for apiary site matters located on STT & PWS managed land north of Tunbridge.

 Hive Site Allocation Committee (HSAC)